wolfm2/openframeworks/assignments/assignment_08.md

 ### Due: Sunday @ 12pm - Points: 5
 ### Assignment

+Clone the [ofxJSON Addon](https://github.com/jeffcrouse/ofxJSON) and put it in the "addons" directory.

+Review the "nytimes" example.

 Get an API key on darksky.

 Create a new project using ofxJSON.